shopify website builder

 Lesson:

 Authenticity sells.
-Use Shopify’s tools to bring your community’s voice into your store, whether through UGC, reviews, or influencer integrations.
+Use Shopify’s tools to build a Shopify theme that brings your community’s voice into your store, whether through UGC, reviews, or influencer integrations.
+You can even build a site for free to start engaging your audience right away.

 1. Optimizing Product Pages